-The UMass Dartmouth campus maintains an extensive infrastructure that supports telephone and data networks as well as cable television for the entire campus.
-Every resident student room as well as faculty/staff offices and classrooms have access to the university network.
+UMass Dartmouth provides telephone, data, and cable television networks for the entire campus.
+Every resident student room, faculty and staff office, and classroom has access to the university network.
 Every port is active.
-To leverage this unique configuration the university has deployed a self-registration system that allows users to connect their computers to the network and access the Internet without assistance.
+Our self-registration system allows you to connect your computer to the network and access the Internet.

-Students are not allowed to setup a router (wired or wireless) for any reason.
-Routers cause interference with the campus network infrastructure.
+Students are not allowed to setup a router (wired or wireless) for any reason, as they cause interference with the campus network.

-The university has deployed a wireless network that allows faculty, staff and students to connect to the Internet and other campus services in many areas on the main campus.
-This includes all multimedia classrooms, study areas, cafeterias, the entire Library, CVPA, CCB, and Liberal Arts buildings, as well as the Residence Halls.
-For more information click on the links below.
+The university wireless network allows faculty, staff, and students to connect to the Internet and other campus services in most areas on the main campus, as well as the Law School, and satellite campuses.
+This includes all academic buildings, study areas, cafeterias, and the Claire T. Carney Library, as well as the Residence Halls.

 The simplest way to connect your computer to the internet is to plug into a network port with a standard ethernet cable.
 Wired devices must be registered using the owner's UMassD Logon information.

-A minimum of Windows XP or MacOS 10.7 is recommended.
+A minimum of Windows 7 or MacOS 10.10 is recommended.
 Antivirus software must be installed and kept up to date when using the campus network.

 Game Consoles and Media Streaming